MAN KAT1: Bundeswehr replacement

 On 6 July 2017 Rheinmetall MAN Military Vehicles announced it had entered a framework agreement with the German Bundeswehr to supply 2271 MAN HX2 trucks under the Bundeswehr’s Unprotected Transport Vehicle (UTF) programme.
 UTF will replace the older Category 1 trucks.
 The contract award has a potential value of around EUR 900 million.
-An initial order for 558 trucks with a value of around EUR 240 million was placed, this including special tools and training support.
+An initial order for 558 trucks to an amount of around EUR 240 million was placed, including special tools and training support.
 Delivery was to take place during the 2018-2021 timeframe.
 RMMV announced on 12 June 2019 that the Bundeswehr had placed an order with the company for a second batch of unprotected transport vehicles.
 The order called for 252 trucks (161 5-tonne and 91 15-tonne) and was valued at EUR 92 million.
 The 252 vehicles ordered were delivered during 2019 and deliveries followed those of the original 558 trucks ordered at contract signing, the delivery timeline for these expedited.
 A further 60 trucks were ordered in November 2019, and the most recent order to date was announced in December 2019.
-This order calls for 1,000 trucks and is worth EUR 382 million including valued added tax.
+This order calls for 1,000 trucks and is valued at EUR 382 million after taxes.
 Of the latest order, 675 trucks are 5,000 kg payload and the remaining 325 are 15,000 kg payload.
 Production of this latest order commenced in January 2020, with delivery to be complete by the end of the year.